massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

 | `--bundle=...` | Only that bundle (node type or paragraph type machine name).
 Still checked after load. |
 | `--entity-ids=1,2,3` | Only these IDs. **Requires** `--entity-type=node` or `paragraph` (**not** `all`).
 Ignores `--limit`. |

+By default, bulk command processes only **published** content.

+- Nodes must be published.
+- Paragraphs are processed only when their parent node is published.
+- If a published node has a newer unpublished draft revision, that node and its child paragraphs are skipped by bulk command (so we do not touch draft work).

 ### Default table columns

 | Column | Notes |